M o n o w h e e l s: Page 2

 This letter makes it clear that Alfred D'Harlingue was not in partnership with Coates, because he is enquiring about a monowheel that appears to be based on the Coates design.
 Mr Haskins states in his handwritten reply that the "two St Louisans" mentioned were a contractor called William McDonald and Clinton Coates, who is described as a blacksmith.

 The reply gives the horsepower of the engine, but unfortunately it is not decipherable. it could be 6 , 10, or almost anything.

 The mystery is really how two monowheels that appear to have been developed separately come to have identical and distinctive wheels.
 I have counted the holes, and there looks to be the same number.
 I suspect that both wheels came from the same source; probably some sort of agricultural machinery.

 THE GYRO-ELECTRIC DESTROYER: 1918

 As a solution to the stalemate of trench warfare in the First World War this machine seems to lack any advantages.
 It might have crossed big shell-holes, but it would have been visible approaching for miles, and would no doubt have collapsed in an avalanche of high-explosive shells.
-There also seems to be no attempt at any sort of steering mechanism.
+Steering was to have been accomplished by shifting the central gyroscope wheel sideways.